 The OES visited Doctors Hospital of Stark County on March 13, 2010.
 The facility was also known as Affinity Medical Center: Doctors Campus or simply Doctors Hospital to those in the Canton/Massillon area.
 The hospital was formed in 1963 by five physicians and a businessman.
 The original building was shaped like an airplane with a main corridor and two wings that included 48 beds.
 The hospital was expanded several times over the years to keep up with demand and the building eventually encompassed 300,000 square feet.

 Doctors Hospital offered a full range of medical and surgical services including an emergency department, an outpatient clinic, intensive care units, cardiovascular services, a maternity ward, a pain treatment center and more.
 The hospital also served as a teaching hospital for Ohio University.
 In 2006, Doctors Hospital merged with Massillon Community Hospital to become Affinity Medical Center.
 The merge would prove to be a fatal blow to Doctors Hospital.
 In September 2008, all services were relocated to the Massillon facility and Doctors Hospital was permanently closed.
 The building was put on the market for some time, but no deals could be reached.
 The Stark County morgue moved out of the building in 2009 and in December of that year, it was decided that Doctors Hospital would be demolished.
 Luckily a property company bought the facility in 2010, sparing it from the wrecking ball.
 There has been interest in converting the facility into an assisted living center, a halfway house or even apartments, but none of those deals have gone through thus far.
-Doctors Hospital remains vacant as of June 2016.
+Doctors Hospital was sold in 2019 and demolished to make way for new development.

 During our visit, most of the hospital seemed to be in decent shape.
 The roof in the original section leaked causing some water damage and several pipes had broken due to the cold winter.
 Most of the medical equipment and supplies had either been transferred to the Massillon, sold or destroyed, but some equipment remained.
 Several boxes of biohazardous materials collected throughout the building sat in the lobby awaiting proper disposal.
 An entire wing of the hospital was being renovated up until the day the building closed and sat incomplete.
 It was in this wing where the reportedly haunted room was located.